shantanukallakuri/shantanukallakuri.github.io/_site/wiki/6_database_of_interesting_molecules.md

 <p style="font-size:30px; color:#000000;"><i>A compilation of interesting molecules:</i></p>

 Here's a list of molecules I find interesting for various structure and electronic property reasons.
 We often get various ideas but have a harder route to execution due to commercial and physical feasibility.
 So I hope to preserve a record here and keep it expanding as a source of future ideas, and cross-pollination.
-There's still a big list take will me some time to fully digitize, but watch out for this space, eta Jan 2025!
+There's still a long list that will take me some time to fully digitize, but watch out for this space, eta Jan 2025!
 <div style='text-align:right'><u><b>Abbreviations:<br/></b></u>
 EDG = Electron donating group<br/>
 EWG = Electron withdrawing group<br/>